$\mathrm{SL}_2(\mathbb R)$-representations and left-orderable surgeries of $(-2, 3, 2n+1)$-pretzel knots: Introduction

 For a rational homology $3$-sphere $Y$, the rank of the hat version of its Heegaard Floer homology is bounded below by the order of its first integral homology group \cite{OS}.
 It is called an L-space if equality holds, namely $\mathrm{rk}(\widehat{\mathrm{HF}}(Y)) = |H_1(Y; \BZ)|$.
 Examples of L-spaces include lens spaces and all manifolds with finite fundamental groups.
 It is natural to ask if there are non-Heegaard Floer characterizations of L-spaces.
 The L-space conjecture of Boyer, Gordon and Watson \cite{BGW} is an attempt to answer this question.
 It states that an irreducible rational homology 3-sphere is an L-space if and only if its fundamental group is not left-orderable.
 Here, a non-trivial group $G$ is called left-orderable if it admits a total ordering $<$ such that $g<h$ implies $fg < fh$ for all elements $f,g,h$ in $G$.

-In this paper, we will focus on $3$-manifolds obtained from $S^3$ by Dehn surgeries along a knot.
-For double twist knots and classical odd pretzel knots, intervals of slopes for which the 3-manifold obtained from $S^3$ by Dehn surgery along the knot has left-orderable fundamental group was determined in \cite{BGW, HT-52, HT-genus1, Tr, Tr-I, Ga, KTT, KT, Wa}, by using continuous paths of $\mathrm{SL}_2(\BR)$-representations of the knot group and the fact that the universal covering group of $\mathrm{SL}_2(\BR)$ is a left-orderable group.
+We now focus on $3$-manifolds obtained from $S^3$ by Dehn surgeries along a knot.
+For double twist knots and classical odd pretzel knots, intervals of slopes for which the 3-manifold obtained from $S^3$ by Dehn surgery along the knot has left-orderable fundamental group was determined in \cite{BGW, HT-52, HT-genus1, Tr, Tr-I, Ga, KTT, KT, KL, Wa}, by using continuous paths of $\mathrm{SL}_2(\BR)$-representations of the knot group and the fact that the universal covering group of $\mathrm{SL}_2(\BR)$ is a left-orderable group.

 An algebraic approach to the understanding of left-orderability of the fundamental groups of $3$-manifolds obtained by Dehn surgeries along a knot in $S^3$ was proposed by Culler and Dunfield \cite{CD}, by using elliptic $\mathrm{SL}_2(\BR)$-representations.
+See also \cite{HZ}.
 Similar approaches using hyperbolic $\mathrm{SL}_2(\BR)$-representations and detected Seifert surfaces were also proposed by Gao \cite{Ga-holonomy} and Wang \cite{Wa} respectively.
-See also \cite{Zu, Hu-taut} and references therein for a geometric approach using taut foliation.
+See \cite{Zu, Hu-taut} and references therein for a geometric approach using taut foliations.

-Nie \cite{Ni} proved that the $3$-manifold obtained by Dehn surgery along the $(-2,3,2n+1)$-pretzel knot, where $n \ge 3$ is an integer, has left-orderable fundamental group if the surgered slope is in a small neighborhood of $0$.
+By applying the $\mathrm{SL}_2(\BR)$-representation technique, Nie \cite{Ni} proved that the $3$-manifold obtained by Dehn surgery along the $(-2,3,2n+1)$-pretzel knot, where $n \ge 3$ is an integer, has left-orderable fundamental group if the surgery slope is in a small neighborhood of $0$.
 Moreover, Varvarezos \cite{Va} proved that the $3$-manifold obtained by $\frac{m}{l}$-surgery along the $(-2,3,7)$-pretzel knot has left-orderable fundamental group if $\frac{m}{l}< 6$.

-In this paper, we generalize their results as follows.
+In this paper, we provide an explicit construction of continuous paths of $\mathrm{SL}_2(\BR)$-representations and a detailed longitude calculation of the knot groups of $(-2,3,2n+1)$-pretzel knots, by using the descriptions of their $\mathrm{SL}_2(\BC)$-character varieties obtained in previous works \cite{LT, Tr-ring}.
+The precise construction and calculation are described in details in Section \ref{path} and Section \ref{long} respectively.
+As an application, we study left-orderable surgeries of $(-2,3,2n+1)$-pretzel knots and show the following.

 \begin{thm} Let $n \ge 3$ is an integer and $n \not= 4$.
 Then the $3$-manifold obtained from $S^3$ by $\frac{m}{l}$-surgery along the $(-2,3,2n+1)$-pretzel knot has left-orderable fundamental group if $\frac{m}{l}< 2 \lfloor \frac{2n+4}{3} \rfloor$. \end{thm}